HCL-TECH-SOFTWARE/connections-doc/source/user/eucommon/eucommon_ckeditor.md

 **Insert Flash movie**
 ![Insert Flash Movie](../wikis/images/flash.png)

 Insert an Adobe Flash movie.
 You must supply the URL of the Flash movie, which usually has a file name extension of .swf.
 For example, http://example.com/movie.swf.
 Some features of the editor are not available in certain apps.
 For example, you can insert an Adobe Flash movie into a blog post, but not into a forum topic.
-For more information, see the [Adding a video to your wiki page](../wikis/t_wikis_insert_image.md) and [Adding a video to your blog posting](../communities/t_com_add_video_to_blog.md) topics.
+For more information, see the [Embedding videos](../eucommon/embed_video.md) topic.

 **Note:** This feature is available in Blogs, Forums, and Wikis only.